automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dracopelta.md

 # Dracopelta
-## Description: This early ankylosaur was discovered in Portugal.
+## This early ankylosaur was discovered in Portugal.